zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 - [PEP 621](https://peps.python.org/pep-0621/) specifies how to write a project’s core metadata in a pyproject.toml file.
 I added it because one package (spoiler: it's `poetry`) currently does not support this PEP but uses its own way for declaring metadata.

 ### Flit
 [Flit](https://flit.pypa.io/en/stable/) tries to create a simple way to put Python packages and modules on PyPI.
 It has a very specific use case: it's meant to be used for packaging pure Python packages (that is, packages without a build step).
-It doesn't care about any of the other tasks (Python version management, etc.).
-This is also reflected in the feature evaluation below.
+It doesn't care about any of the other tasks:

-{{< img src="/posts/python/figures/flit.png" width="50%" align="center" >}}

-#### Flit - Capabilities
 - Python version management: ❌
 - Package management: ❌
 - Environment management: ❌
 - Building a package: ✅
 - Publishing a package: ✅

+{{< img src="/posts/python/figures/flit.png" width="50%" align="center" >}}

-#### Flit - Feature evaluation
+#### Feature evaluation
 | |  |
 | -------                       |--|
 | Manages dependencies          | ❌|